 You'll be comfortable at the Irma.
 It's a place fancy enough for royalty and plain enough for cowboys and cowgirls.
 You'll love the Irma Hotel.
 It's the heart of Cody, Wyoming.

-Share Your Experience: Review the business on their Facebook page or Google Local Business.
-This helps others in making informed decisions.
+Share Your Experience: Post your review on the business's Facebook page or Google Local Business.
+Your review will assist others in making informed choices.